pulumi/pulumi-hugo/themes/default/content/docs/intro/cloud-providers/libvirt/_index.md

     weight: 2
 ---

-A Pulumi provider that lets you provision servers on a libvirt host via Pulumi.
+A Pulumi provider that lets you provision servers on a libvirt host using Pulumi.

 See the [full API documentation]({{< relref "/docs/reference/pkg/libvirt" >}}) for complete details of the available libvirt provider APIs.